Find Affordable College Courses

 Full Visual & Performing Arts at University of Central Missouri Report

-With a ranking of #6, University of Missouri - Kansas City did quite well on this year’s best value schools for visual and performing arts students working on their bachelor’s degree.
+University of Missouri - Kansas City landed the #6 spot in the 2023 rankings for the best value bachelor’s degree visual and performing arts programs.
 Located in the city of Kansas City, UMKC is a public college with a fairly large student population.

 #7